 What You'll Need For the Install:

 Installing the clip in extensions- start at the very bottom with a 3 clip weft.
-As you move up transition to the 5 clip wefts.
-Once you reach by the ears if you have a 3 clip you will place these at a diagonal angle downward towards your neck.
+As you move up the transition to the 5 clip wefts.
+Once you reach by the ears if you have a 3 clip you will place these at a diagonal angle downwards towards your neck.
 This isn’t a drastic angle just a natural one.
 Then use a two clip weft above each ear.
-Lastly you will apply a 4 or 5 clip weft at the very top near the part line of hair you have left out/ After these are in place you can then let your remaining hair out of the pony tail holder.
+Lastly, you will apply a 4 or 5 clip weft at the very top near the part line of hair you have left out/ After these are in place you can then let your remaining hair out of the ponytail holder.

 Blending- By far the hardest part will be blending your natural hair in with the extensions.
 Heat up your flat iron.
 Start with small section first, starting one at a time with about a ¼ inch of hair.
 Smooth with a flat iron.
 After your natural hair is smooth you will flat iron some of the extensions with your natural hair.
 Always remember to use a heat protectant.
 Move up towards the top of your head until all your natural hair is smooth.
 Tip: Curling your hair under at the ends will help to blend your extension hair with your natural hair.
 Tips for the back: If you tease the layer right under the crown in the back it can hide the extensions more so than leaving it flat.
 To do this you would just use a teasing comb.
 It is recommended to tease right about the area where your last clip ins are located.

 If you find you need additional hair in the bang area, you can add the single clip extensions to fill in.
 Once all the extensions are in you can smooth once again with a flat iron, and finish with a finishing spray or hairspray if you’d like.